colejarczyk/doc/cookbook/translatable_field.rst

 How to create a translatable field
 ==================================

+Translatable fields let you store objects' data in several languages.
+If you have a translatable field and want to retrieve the data you saved in a given language you have to pass a request parameter named _locale to the API endpoint, with locale code given defined in the admin panel.

-Let’s say you want to add translatable field with named brand name.
-To form add translatable field type:
+Let’s say you want to add a translatable field containing a brand name to the API.
+To do that, add a translatable field type to the form:

 .. code-block:: php